-In June 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-10, "Development Stage Entities: Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation."
-ASU 2014-10 eliminates several of the reporting requirements for development stage entities, including the requirement to present inception to date information in the statements of income, cash flows, and shareholder equity, and to label the financial statements as those of a development stage entity.
+In June 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2014-10 "Development Stage Entities: Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation."
+ASU 2014-10 eliminates several of the reporting requirements for development stage entities, including the requirement to present inception to date information in the statements of income, comprehensive income, cash flows, and shareholder equity, and to label the financial statements as those of a development stage entity.
 ASU 2014-10 also clarifies that the guidance in Accounting Standards Codification ("ASC") Topic 275, "Risks and Uncertainties", is applicable to entities that have not commenced principal operations, and eliminates an exception to the sufficiency-of-equity risk criterion for development stage entities, and will require all reporting entities that have an interest in development stage enterprises to apply consistent consolidation guidance for variable interest entities.
 ASU 2014-10 is effective for all annual reporting periods beginning after December 15, 2014, with early adoption permitted.
-The Company adopted ASU 2014-10 during the three months ended June 30, 2014, and removed the incremental reporting requirements for development stage entities from the financial statements for the three and six months ended June 30, 2014.
+The Company adopted ASU 2014-10 during the nine months ended September 30, 2014, and removed the incremental reporting requirements for development stage entities from the financial statements for the three and nine months ended September 30, 2014.